-How To Organize Resume Sections
+How to Structure Resume Sections

 There are certain sections that always need to be included on your resume, but there are a few different organizational tactics that you can use to present your information in the most flattering way possible, as well as optional resume sections that you can include to round out your skills and experience.
+This article will cover which resume sections to include on your resume, what order to present them in depending on your situation, and some general tips on how to organize your resume sections.

 What Sections Should You Include On Your Resume?